scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 - Improve my responsive layout using Flexbox.
 - Better understand DOM manipulation and event listeners.
 - Explain certain parts of HTML, CSS, and JavaScript that I did not fully understand.
+- Identified a critical bug where getElementById("contactForm") was selecting the wrong element
+- Helped integrate a public API with proper error handling and fallback logic
+- Suggested e.preventDefault() was missing from the form handler

 It also introduced me to concepts not fully covered in lecture, such as: